abpio/abp-commercial-docs/en/getting-started-react-native.md

 ![React native dbmigrator project local IP entry](images/rn-migrator-local-ip.png)

-> Since ABP version `7.4` react native uses [authorization code flow](https://datatracker.ietf.org/doc/html/rfc8252).
-So you need to add an application to the database for mobile application.
+> Since ABP version `7.4` react native uses [authorization code flow](https://datatracker.ietf.org/doc/html/rfc8252), you need to add an application to the database for the mobile application.
 ABP will create a client for the mobile application.
 You can use the `DbMigrator` project to add an application to the database.
 You can find the `DbMigrator` project in the `aspnet-core/src/ProjectName.DbMigrator` folder.

-- Open the `appsettings.json` in the .DbMigrator folder.
+- Open the `appsettings.json` file in the .DbMigrator folder.
 Replace the `localhost` address on the `ProjectName_Mobile` property with your local IP address.

 {{ if Tiered == "No"}}
 ![React Native host project local IP entry](images/rn-host-local-ip.png)

-- Open the `appsettings.json` in the `.HttpApi.Host` folder.
-Replace the `localhost` address on the `SelfUrl` and `Authority` properties with your local IP address.
+- Open the `appsettings.json` file in the `.HttpApi.Host` project.
+Replace the `localhost` address of the `SelfUrl` and `Authority` properties with your local IP address.
-- Open the `launchSettings.json` in the `.HttpApi.Host/Properties` folder.
-Replace the `localhost` address on the `applicationUrl` properties with your local IP address.
+- Open the `launchSettings.json` file in the `.HttpApi.Host/Properties` folder.
+Replace the `localhost` address of the `applicationUrl` properties with your local IP address.

 {{ else if Tiered == "Yes" }}

 ![React Native tiered project local IP entry](images/rn-tiered-local-ip.png)

-- Open the `appsettings.json` in the `.IdentityServer` folder.
-Replace the `localhost` address on the `SelfUrl` property with your local IP address.
+- Open the `appsettings.json` file in the `.IdentityServer` folder.
+Replace the `localhost` address of the `SelfUrl` property with your local IP address.
-- Open the `launchSettings.json` in the `.IdentityServer/Properties` folder.
-Replace the `localhost` address on the `applicationUrl` properties with your local IP address.
+- Open the `launchSettings.json` file in the `.IdentityServer/Properties` folder.
+Replace the `localhost` address of the `applicationUrl` properties with your local IP address.
-- Open the `appsettings.json` in the `.HttpApi.Host` folder.
-Replace the `localhost` address on the `Authority` property with your local IP address.
+- Open the `appsettings.json` file in the `.HttpApi.Host` project.
+Replace the `localhost` address of the `Authority` property with your local IP address.
-- Open the `launchSettings.json` in the `.HttpApi.Host/Properties` folder.
-Replace the `localhost` address on the `applicationUrl` properties with your local IP address.
+- Open the `launchSettings.json` file in the `.HttpApi.Host/Properties` folder.
+Replace the `localhost` address of the `applicationUrl` properties with your local IP address.

 {{ end }}